-I'm also not discounting the plethora of research out there on curcumin or advising anyone to discontinue their use of curcumin supplements, but after you read more about turmerosaccharides, you'll be wondering why the heck it took so long for somebody to look into the other 95 percent of the turmeric plant.
+I'm also not discounting the plethora of research out there on curcumin or advising anyone to discontinue their use of curcumin supplements, but after you read more about turmerosaccharides, you'll be wondering why the heck it took so long for somebody to look into the other 95% of the turmeric plant.

 In other studies done on animals, turmerosaccharides were shown to significantly reduce acute and chronic inflammation and support a balanced inflammatory response as well as increase gene expression of type II collagen.
-Somehow, this ancient molecule is acting as a sort of rocket fuel for the joints, which is wonderful news for any fitness enthusiasts, aging individual, injured athlete or anyone else who needs a hefty dose of natural joint support.
+Somehow, this ancient molecule is acting as a sort of rocket fuel for joints, which is wonderful news for any fitness enthusiasts, aging individual, injured athlete, or anyone else who needs a hefty dose of natural joint support.

-The first of these synergistic compounds is called Haritaki, and (surprise surprise), it, like turmeric, also has a long history of use in Ayurvedic medicine.
+The first of these synergistic compounds is called Haritaki, and (surprise surprise) like turmeric, it also has a long history of use in Ayurvedic medicine.

-Sometimes referred to as “chebulic myrobalan,” haritaki is one of three dried fruit extracts that make up the ancient Ayurvedic formula Triphala (which, interestingly, I've recommended many times in the past for anyone who suffers from constipation).
+Sometimes referred to as “chebulic myrobalan,” haritaki is one of three dried-fruit extracts that make up the ancient Ayurvedic formula Triphala (which, interestingly, I've recommended many times in the past for anyone who suffers from constipation).

 Haritaki is extremely rich in vitamin C and has been long known to possess potent antioxidant and anti-inflammatory effects.
 It also has unique joint health benefits that can support whole-body joint function and help you move more freely.

-Haritaki also contains high levels of antioxidative tannins and free radical scavengers to support balanced inflammation, and research has shown that it works by inhibiting inflammatory cytokines such as TNF-alpha, which can cause oxidative damage and destruction to joints and cartilage.
+Haritaki also contains high levels of antioxidative tannins and free radical scavengers to support balanced inflammation, and research has shown that it works by inhibiting inflammatory cytokines, such as TNF-alpha, which can cause oxidative damage and destruction to joints and cartilage.

 Another study that was conducted using AyuFlex®, which is a patented form of haritaki, showed very good results in participants, including reduced knee discomfort due to exercise, improved whole-body joint function, reduced knee joint soreness following exercise, and reduced post-walk discomfort.